18F/development-guide/_pages/security/incident-response-drills.md

 ### Example mitigation steps:

-1. If you're using Cloud.gov, follow [Cloud.gov database backup procedures](https://cloud.gov/docs/services/relational-database/#backups).
+1. If you're using cloud.gov, follow [cloud.gov database backup procedures](https://cloud.gov/docs/services/relational-database/#backups).

 ### Example drill steps:

-Assuming you have a staging database using a dedicated Cloud.gov database plan:
+Assuming you have a staging database using a dedicated cloud.gov database plan:

 1. Delete some data from your staging database.
 (No deleting data from a production database, please.)
-2. Reach out to Cloud.gov using the [the non-emergency email address provided in thir docs](https://cloud.gov/docs/services/relational-database/#backups); request a backup.
+2. Reach out to cloud.gov using the [the non-emergency email address provided in thir docs](https://cloud.gov/docs/services/relational-database/#backups); request a backup.
 3. Practice restoring the staging database to the point in time before you deleted the data.

 ## Scenario: Oops, I Erased the S3 Bucket